tobi-wan-kenobi/bumblebee-status/docs/modules.rst

     * pulsectl.autostart: If set to 'true' (default is 'false'), automatically starts the pulsectl daemon if it is not running
     * pulsectl.percent_change: How much to change volume by when scrolling on the module (default is 2%)
     * pulsectl.limit: Upper limit for setting the volume (default is 0%, which means 'no limit')
+    * pulsectl.popup-filter: Comma-separated list of device strings (if the device name contains it) to exclude from the default device popup menu (e.g. Monitor for sources)
     * pulsectl.showbars: 'true' for showing volume bars, requires --markup=pango;
       'false' for not showing volume bars (default)
     * pulsectl.showdevicename: If set to 'true' (default is 'false'), the currently selected default device is shown.